LukeSmithxyz/based.cooking/src/okonomiyaki.md

 # Okonomiyaki

 Okonomiyaki is a Japanese savory pancake.
 Instead of using air bubbles to lighten the pancake, thin strips of cabbage provide levity to the cake.
-This is a very popular street food in japan, and can be topped with all sorts of different ingredients, as "Okonomiyaki" roughly translates to "Grilled how you like".
+This is a very popular street food in Japan, and can be topped with all sorts of different ingredients, as "Okonomiyaki" roughly translates to "Grilled how you like".

 - ⏲️ Prep time: 10 min
 - 🍳 Cook time: 10 min